elkrak3n/elkrak3n/README.md

-Hello, my name is Clayton I am just a curious person looking to build quality software for other people, or help others on that same quest.
+Hello, my name is Clayton and I am just another curious person on the internet trying to build things and give back to the WWW in some way.
-I am currently rather new to this sort of thing but I am diving into Handmade Hero and personally feel drawn to more low level and game technology work.
+My current interest lies with AI, and I am looking to do some independent work related to Reinforcement Learning, although currently
-I have aspirations of working on video game technology in industry however I am far too underskilled to do so, which I am hoping to fix in time.
+I am very early in this endeavor.

 - 📫 How to reach me: krakn333@gmail.com